- Los Angeles Unified School District

 Will COVID testing be required during the 2022-23 school year?

 Following the guidance of our medical advisors and the Los Angeles County Department of Public Health – and subject to changes to County Health Officer Orders – Los Angeles Unified will implement a new “response testing” protocol for summer school programs and the 2022-23 school year.
-Instead of requiring every student and employee to test weekly with a PCR test, only those who are experiencing COVID-19 symptoms, or who have been in close contact with a person who has tested positive, will be required to test.
+Instead of requiring every student and employee to test weekly with a PCR test, only those experiencing COVID-19 symptoms or who have been in close contact with a person who has tested positive will be recommended to test.
 All testing will be conducted with take-home rapid antigen tests, which are available to students and employees at their school or worksite.

 -